digital-fabric/modulation/README.md

 ## Features

-- Provides complete isolation of each module: constant declarations in one file don't leak into another.
+- Provides complete isolation of each module: constant definitions in one file do not leak into another.
+- Enforces explicit exporting and importing of methods, classes, modules and constants.
 - Supports circular dependencies.
-- Enforces explicit exporting and importing of methods, classes, modules and constants.
-- Allows [default exports](#default-exports) for modules exporting a single class or value.
+- Supports [default exports](#default-exports) for modules exporting a single class or value.
 - Can [reload](#reloading-modules) modules at runtime without breaking your code in wierd ways.
-- Supports [nested namespaces](#using-nested-namespaces) with explicit exports.
 - Allows [mocking of dependencies](#mocking-dependencies) for testing purposes.
 - Can be used to [write gems](#writing-gems-using-modulation).

 ## Rationale

-Splitting your Ruby code into multiple files loaded using `require` poses a number of problems:
+You're probably asking yourself "what the hell?" , but splitting your Ruby code into multiple files loaded using `require` poses a number of problems:

 - Once a file is `require`d, any class, module or constant in it is available to any other file in your codebase.
 All "globals" (classes, modules, constants) are loaded, well, globally, in a single namespace.
-Namespace collisions are easy in Ruby.
+Name conflicts are easy in Ruby.
-- Since a `require` can appear in any file in your code, it's easy to lose track of where a certain file was required and where it is used.
-- To avoid class name ocnflicts, classes need to be nested under a single hierarchical tree, sometime reaching 4 levels or more, i.e.
+- To avoid class name conflicts, classes need to be nested under a single hierarchical tree, sometime reaching 4 levels or more.
+Just look at Rails.
-  `ActiveSupport::Messages::Rotator::Encryptor`.
+- Since a `require`d class or module can be loaded in any file and then made available to all files, it's easy to lose track of where it was loaded, and where it is used.
 - There's no easy way to control the visibility of specific so-called globals.
   Everything is wide-open.
-- Writing reusable functional code requires wrapping it in modules using `class << self`, `def self.foo ...` or `include Singleton`.
+- Writing reusable functional code requires wrapping it in modules using `class << self`, `def self.foo ...`, `extend self` or `include Singleton`.

-Personally, I have found that managing dependencies with `require` over in large codebases is... not as elegant or painfree as I would expect from a first-class development environment.
+Personally, I have found that managing dependencies with `require` in large codebases is... not as elegant or painfree as I would expect from a first-class development environment.
+I also wanted to have a better solution for writing in a functional style.

 So I came up with Modulation, a small gem that takes a different approach to organizing Ruby code: any so-called global declarations are hidden unless